MiteshShah/miteshshah.github.io/_posts/linux/basics/2015-06-21-deadly-linux-commands.markdown

 {% include _toc.html %}

 * If you are new to Linux, chances are you will meet a stupid person perhaps in a forum or chat room that can trick you into using commands that will harm your files or even your entire operating system.
+* Don't run anything without understanding exactly what it does.
+Look it up (use Google or `man` command) if there's any part of a command you're not clear on.
 * To avoid this dangerous scenario from happening, I have here a list of deadly (Most Dangerous) Linux commands that you should avoid

 <img src="https://lh4.googleusercontent.com/-MMmhFydgamw/Tx1OEQeyRII/AAAAAAAABKg/23kyaDUseoo/s256-no/Dead.png">